Putin's 'idea of blitzkrieg failed': says former Ukraine president | DW | 10.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Ukraine's former President Petro Poroshenko on Thursday said Russia's Vladimir Putin had "failed" to make significant military advances since invading his country on February 24.
+Ukraine's former president, Petro Poroshenko, said Thursday that Russian President Vladimir Putin had "failed" to make significant military advances since invading his country on February 24.

 "Today because of the Ukrainian army, because of our soldiers, because of the unity of Ukrainian people, Putin understands that his idea of blitzkrieg has failed," Poroshenko told DW.